dakshvarshneya/Blockchain-Web-Services/README.md

+* I have used ExpressJS for this project

 ### Installing dependencies

-* From within project's root folder run `npm install`
+* From within project's root folder run `npm install` and it will install all the dependencies available in the package.json file.

 ### Running the app